Undergraduate International Travel Policy

 To submit a petition for a Level 3 or Level 4 destination, you will need to draft a TPR at least one quarter before your departure.
 In this TPR, you must explain why the value of your experience warrants exposure to additional risks and that there are no suitable alternatives in another country.
 Your request should be linked to your academic or experiential goals and demonstrate a thorough grasp of health, safety and security concerns in your destination.

 Depending on the level of the advisory and other factors, your proposal will be reviewed by either the Office of Global Safety and Security or International Travel Risk Assessment Committee (ITRAC).
-Approval decisions are made by the Provost after review and recommendation by ITRAC.
+Approval decisions are made by the Associate Provost for Global Affairs (APGA) after review and recommendation by ITRAC.

 If you are a student traveling independently, use the Individual Travel fillable PDF to complete your request.
 Be sure to download and save a copy to your computer.

 If you are a student team leader or faculty/staff member completing the request on behalf of a student group, use the Group Travel fillable PDF to complete your request.
 Be sure to download and save a copy to your computer.

 If you are a faculty or staff member completing a request for an undergraduate learning abroad program, use these guidelines to complete your TPR: